 Steamed broccoli can be a hit with kids, but for picky eaters, you may need to get a bit more creative.
 Our advice: Chop them up!
 Take small broccoli florets and finely chop by hand or in the food processor.
 Then, start incorporating the broccoli into tomato and cheese sauces, on top of pizza or into mini egg bites.

 Cucumbers have a very high water content, making their flavor more mild and palatable for kids.
 Whether cut into spears or coins, eaten plain or dipped in hummus, cucumbers can be served up in a variety of ways.
 Leave the skin on for extra crunch and fiber in your little one’s snack.

 Experiment with which vegetables you serve and how you serve them.
 If your little eater initially rejects a vegetable, don’t give up: Reintroduce it again the next week, perhaps in a different way.
-Start with recognizable kid-friendly vegetables like carrots, celery and peas.
+Start with recognizable vegetables for kids like carrots, celery and peas.
 Then, continue to think outside the box with a few new vegetables like jicama and zucchini.
 Making these vegetables kid-friendly also takes a bit of imagination, so incorporate them into sauces, soups and smoothies.
 And remember to eat your veggies yourself—your kids will notice!